Image De-raining Using a Conditional Generative Adversarial Network: Conclusion

 \section{Conclusion}

 In this paper, we proposed a conditional GAN-based algorithm for the removal of rain streaks form a single image.
-In comparison to the existing approaches which attempt to solve the de-raining problem in an image decomposition framework by using prior information, we investigated the use of conditional GANs for synthesizing de-rained image from a given input rainy image.
-For improved stability in training and reducing artifacts introduced by GANs in the output images, we propose the use of a new refined loss function in the GAN optimization framework.
-Detailed experiments and comparisons are performed on synthetic and real-world images to demonstrate that the proposed ID-CGAN method significantly outperforms many recent state-of-the-art methods.
-Additionally, the proposed ID-CGAN method is compared against baseline configurations to illustrate the performance gains obtained by introducing the refined perceptual loss into the conditional GAN framework.
+In comparison to the existing approaches which attempt to solve the de-raining problem in an image decomposition framework by using prior information, we investigated the use of generative modeling for synthesizing de-rained image from a given input rainy image.
+For improved stability in training and reducing artifacts introduced by GANs in the output images, we proposed the use of a new refined loss function in the GAN optimization framework.
+In addition, a multi-scale discriminator is proposed to leverage features from different scales to determine whether the de-rained image is real or fake.
+Extensive experiments are conducted on synthetic and real-world dataset to evaluate the performance of the proposed method.
+Comparison with several recent methods demonstrates that our approach achieves significant improvements in terms of different metrics.
+Moreover, a detailed ablation study is conducted to clearly illustrate improvements obtained due to different modules in the proposed method.
+Furthermore, experimental results evaluated on objection detection using Faster-RCNN demonstrated significant improvements in detection performance when ID-CGAN method is used as a pre-processing step.

-In spite of the superior performance achieved by the proposed method, it still suffers from a few drawbacks such as it fails to remove the white-round rain particles.
-In the future, we aim to build upon the conditional GAN framework to overcome these drawback and investigate the possibility of using similar structures for solving related problems.